bostonadam525/Training-LLMs---From-Scratch-to-Fine-Tuning/Fine_Tuning_LLMs/Fine_Tuning_LLMs_full_pipeline/README.md

 ---
 ## Alignment with Human Feedback (RLHF/DPO/RLAIF)
+* Resources to look at:
+  * Raschka, 2024.
+How Good Are the Latest Open LLMs?
+And Is DPO Better Than PPO?
+Retrieved from: https://magazine.sebastianraschka.com/p/how-good-are-the-latest-open-llms
+  * Raschka, 2023.
+LLM Training: RLHF and Its Alternatives.
+Retrieved from: https://magazine.sebastianraschka.com/p/llm-training-rlhf-and-its-alternatives
 * Data: pairs of responses ranked by humans (or AI model annotations simulating human preference) -- ranked as positive, negative, neutral, or using a likert scale (e.g. 0-5)
 * Algorithms:
 	* RLHF -- Reinforcement Learning from Human Feedback (PPO)